Skip to main content

 ValueReference value for the predicate

-Report severityERROR, WARNING, or INFO
+Report severityERROR or INFO

 MessageHuman-facing explanation for failed outcomes